fwong03/celery/docs/userguide/tasks.rst

 ===============

-The task decorator can take a number of options that change the way the task behaves, for example you can set the rate limit for a task using the :attr:`rate_limit` option.
+The task decorator can take a number of options that change the way the task behaves.
+For example, you can set the rate limit for a task using the :attr:`rate_limit` option.

 Any keyword argument passed to the task decorator will actually be set